hughhan1/rtest/CONTRIBUTING.rst

-Contributing to RTest
+Contributing to rtest
 ====================

-Thank you for your interest in contributing to RTest!
+Thank you for your interest in contributing to rtest!
 This document provides guidelines for contributors.

 Getting Started
 ---------------